RezzaMir/SOS-in-Assembly/README.md

 IN r17, 0x03;    //read PORTB pins into register 17

 Now you need to pick out bit 4 by ANDing it with 0x10 to mask out all the other bits.
 After this it depends on your input configuration and whether you are using a pull-up or a pull-down.
 Here we are using a pulldown resistor.

+If you are using a Pull-up resistor, the switch closure will result in a 0 otherwise it is a 1, so you can do the AND instruction and then branch if it is zero.

+ANDI    r17, 0x08;     //AND r17 with 08h
+BRNE   start;     //if the switch is not closed (i.e. 1) then go back and loop